 Here are the most common penalties that a person could face:

 - Student interest capitalized (Increase loan balance amount)

 - Loss of loan forgiveness months credit while not enrolled in an IDR method.

-- Minimum 1 month of the 10-year standard payment amount before IDR re-enrollment
+- Minimum of one 10-year standard payment for re-entry to the IDR method

 - Re-enrollment may take additional time.